Xevion/banner/README.md

 ## Analysis Required

-Some of the features and architecture of Elluc;lglgian's Banner system are not clear.
+Some of the features and architecture of Ellucian's Banner system are not clear.
 The follow features, JSON, and more require validation & analysis:

 - Struct Nullability